- Search The Registry

 John McLendon was born on this date in 1915.
 He was a Black basketball coach at the high school, AAU, college, and professional level.

 From Hiawatha, Kansas, McLendon's engaging personality made him a popular basketball figure for more than 60 years.
 His extraordinary knowledge of basketball history made him one of the game's leading ambassadors.
 But, it is his coaching resume that makes many in the profession envious.
 He learned basketball from Dr. James Naismith as an undergraduate at Kansas.
 McLendon is the first coach in history to win three consecutive national titles.

-McLendon earned this honor by guiding Tennessee State to the 1957, 1958 and 1959 NAIA national championships.
-His teams featured superior conditioning, a patented fast break offense and an aggressive in-your-face defensive attitude.
-McLendon championed for heightened awareness of basketball at all-Black colleges and helped initiate an era of integrated basketball.
-McLendon's well-rounded coaching background included positions at the collegiate, AAU and professional level.
+McLendon earned this honor by guiding Tennessee State to the 1957, 1958, and 1959 NAIA national championships.
+His teams featured superior conditioning, a patented fast-break offense, and an aggressive in-your-face defensive attitude.
+McLendon championed heightened awareness of basketball at all-Black colleges and helped initiate an era of integrated basketball.
+McLendon's well-rounded coaching background included positions at the collegiate, AAU, and professional levels.

 In 1992, the basketball arena at Cleveland State was named in McLendon's honor.
 He died on October 8, 1999.